claus-codes/tutorials/README.md

 ```
 Variables in JavaScript can be named almost anything with a few restrictions.
 A variable's name cannot start with a number and should be alpha-numeric, or the underscore `_` character.

 > What styles of naming *you* adopt does not matter as it is a personal preference.
-More importantly you should always strive to be as descriptive as possible when naming things as it can help make the program logic easier to follow and reason about.
+More importantly you should always strive to be as descriptive as possible when naming things because it can help make the program logic easier to follow and reason about.

 ### Summary